yohanesnuwara/CavingDetection/README.md

-# CavingDetection
+# Real-time Detection of Cavings in Shale Shaker

-Real-time detection of cavings in a shale shaker and borehole stability analysis
+Some experiments I did when I worked in PRORES AS - not part of any project.